maxkratt/FishNet-Documentation/guides/features/networked-gameobjects-and-scripts/networkobjects/nested-networkobjects.md

     GameObject go = Instantiate(MyPrefab);
     GameObject nestedNob = go.transform.GetChild(0);
     nestedNob.SetActive(false);
-    //MyPrefab will spawn with NestedNob disabled for server and all clients
+    // MyPrefab will spawn with NestedNob disabled for server and all clients
-    //until you spawn it at a later time. base.Spawn(go);
+    // until you spawn it at a later time. base.Spawn(go);
 }
 ```